Israeli economic miracle of 1985

 The public get used to purchase bank shares as a secure investment, believing, (since they were managed by the General Union of Israeli Workers, the Jewish Agency and the Government) they have guaranty from the government anyway.
 But then when the annual inflation reached height of 400%, the banks started to lose the resource to continue to purchase their own shares and finally at September 1983 the system collapsed.

-The government out of desperation changed the bank shares valued of about 7 miliard US$ (representing then almost 30% of the Israeli GDP), for for 5 years non-tradeable government bonds.
+The government out of desperation changed the bank shares valued of about 7 milliard US$ (representing then almost 30% of the Israeli GDP), for 5 years non-tradable government bonds.
 The Government originally wanted to fix the bonds rate to the price index, but the dollar in that time looked more stable to the public, so to try to manifest reliability, in spite of their obvious mingling, they accidentally decided to fix the bonds to US dollars.
 At the end of this economic carnival, the public debt reached almost 250% of the GDP.
 (To be precise external debt of 85% and internal debt of 140% of the GDP).
 Greece 2012?
 What a joke, an economic miracle compared to this.

 Finally at 1985 a new government, headed by Shimon Peres started a new economic policy, and here are its main points:

 – Government budget cut of 7.5% of the GDP that was then 1.5 milliard US$.